← Back to docs

 Sending Emails

 Postscale makes it easy to send transactional emails with high deliverability.
-This guide covers all the options available when sending emails.
+This guide covers the main options available when sending emails.
+Examples use the official Node.js, Python, Ruby, and PHP SDKs, and request fields match the REST API body exactly.

 Basic Send